rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 Like `cargo`, the build system will use as many cores as possible.
 Sometimes this can cause you to run low on memory.
 You can use `-j` to adjust the number concurrent jobs.
+If a full build takes more than ~45 minutes to an hour, you are probably spending most of the time swapping memory in and out;
+try using `-j1`.

+On a slow machine, the build times for rustc are very painful.
+Consider using `./x.py check` instead of a full build and letting the automated tests run when you push to GitHub.

-Also, if you don't have too much free disk space, you may want to turn off incremental compilation ([see below][configsec]).
-This will make compilation take longer, but will save a ton of space from the incremental caches.
+If you don't have too much free disk space, you may want to turn off incremental compilation ([see below][configsec]).
+This will make compilation take longer (especially after a rebase), but will save a ton of space from the incremental caches.

 ### Cloning